 If customers regret buying your products or if faced with buyer’s remorse, they would like the returns process to be as simple as possible.

-Having a long-drawn and cumbersome return process will lead customers to leave your website to abandon their carts.
+A long-drawn and cumbersome return process will lead customers to leave your website and abandon their carts.
 Review your returns process and make it as easy as possible to return items and get their refund as soon as possible.
 This will increase trust and improve the number of purchases.

 9. Website performance